Gamurar/Discrete-Mathematics/README.md

 4. <- Go back
 Enter your choice: 3
 Please, enter number of vertices: 4
-Fill the list, when you\'re done with a vertex, type 0.
+Fill the list, when you're done with a vertex, type 0.
 Vertex 1: 2
 Vertex 1: 2 -> 3
 Vertex 1: 2 -> 3 -> 4